Basking Ridge, New Jersey’s Most Famous Incident

 The Uneven Exchange

-As a captive he gave Gen. William Howe a plan for defeating the Americans, but his treason was not discovered.
-In the end, General Lee was exchanged (May 9, 1778) back to the Continental Army for for British Maj.
-General Richard Prescott and at Valley Forge, General Washington restored his command.
+As a captive, he gave Gen. William Howe a plan for defeating the Americans, but his treason was not discovered.
+Ultimately, General Lee was exchanged (May 9, 1778) back to the Continental Army for British Maj.
+General Richard Prescott and General Washington restored his command at Valley Forge.

 In an ensuing encounter, Lee was slightly wounded in the initial exchange of shots and only the intercession of Laurens’ second, Alexander Hamilton, prevented further engagement.
 Lee’s injury, however, prevented him from accepting a similar challenge from Anthony Wayne.